CityofOakland/oaklandca.gov-live/DEPLOY.md

 ## Deployment Process

+Oakland is currently on Craft CMS, and has two environments: `staging` (https://staging.oaklandca.dev/) and `production` (https://www.oaklandca.gov/).

+Deployment to `staging` is automated through GitHub Actions.
+If you deploy to the GitHub repository (https://github.com/CityofOakland/oaklandca.gov-live) on the staging branch, it will automatically run a few scripts to deploy the site live.
+You can see the script here: https://github.com/CityofOakland/oaklandca.gov-live/blob/staging/.github/workflows/manual.yml.

+For production deploys, run a git pull while SSH’d into the production site.
+You should have a 1Password invite to the Oakland Digital Services vault.
+All Craft files should live in the ~/www/public_html folder.

 ### Upgrading

 Performing Craft core updates can be done through the `./craft update craft` command.
 However, some issues may arise from database migrations due to some of the `config/general.php` variables.